 Instructions

-- To make the vinaigrette, whisk all ingredients together in a small bowl until combined, or shake together in a sealed mason jar or bottle until incorporated.
+- To make the vinaigrette, whisk all ingredients together in a small bowl until combined, or shake together in a sealed mason jar until incorporated.
 Taste and adjust for seasoning.

 - To make the salad, combine all ingredients in a large bowl.
 Pour some of the red wine vinaigrette over the salad and toss.
 Enjoy!